The Glory of Empire

 Are you one whom God could use for that noble purpose?
 Would you devote your life to this greatest of all causes?

 Think on this statement from James Anthony Froude, which he wrote in his book Oceana: “A man … who is more than himself, who is part of an institution, who has devoted himself to a cause—or is a citizen of an imperial power—expands to the scope and fullness of the larger organism; and the grander the organization, the larger and more important the unit that knows that he belongs to it.
-His thoughts are wider, his interests less selfish, his ambitions ampler and nobler. … A great nation makes great men, a small nation makes little men.”
+His thoughts are wider, his interests less selfish, his ambitions ampler and nobler. … A great nation makes great men, a small nation makes little men” (emphasis mine).

 Froude was talking about the British Empire.
 Churchill and many others were living proof of that statement.
-That great empire ennobled them and set their imaginations on fire.
+That great Empire ennobled them and set their imaginations on fire.

-But Froude’s observation is infinitely truer of the empire that God Himself is establishing!
-This empire improves both rulers and ruled.
+But Froude’s observation is infinitely truer of the Empire that God Himself is establishing!
+This Empire improves both rulers and ruled.
 The more we understand it and commit our passions to it, the less selfish our interests, the wider our thoughts, the ampler and nobler our ambitions become!

-After all, this is God’s empire!
+After all, this is God’s Empire!
 It is the greatest, most wonderful and inspiring endeavor that will ever be.
 No nation or kingdom on Earth will ever produce greater men and women than God’s Kingdom—and you can join forces with it even today!